binali-rustamov/apertum-qsystem/readme_linux.txt

 /etc/init.d/mysqld restart

-mysql -u root -p
+mysql <-h ip_remoute_server> -u root -p

 mysql> SHOW DATABASES;
+mysql> use mysql;
 mysql> drop database qsystem;

-If you are already running mysql, you can execute an SQL script file using the source command or \. command: mysql> source file_name mysql> \. file_name
+If you are already running mysql, you can execute an SQL script file using the 'source' command or '\.' command: mysql> source file_name mysql> \. file_name

+Back up From the Command Line (using mysqldump)

+command:  $ mysqldump --opt -u [uname] -p[pass] [dbname] > [backupfile.sql]
+[uname] Your database username
+[pass] The password for your database (note there is no space between -p and the password) [dbname] The name of your database
+[backupfile.sql] The filename for your database backup [--opt] The mysqldump option
+examples:
+$ mysqldump -u root -p Tutorials > tut_backup.sql
+$ mysqldump -u root -p database_name > backup.sql

+Restoring your MySQL Database
+1.Create an appropriately named database on the target machine 2.Load the file using the mysql command: $ mysql -u [uname] -p[pass] [db_to_restore] < [backupfile.sql]
+example: $ mysql -u root -p Tutorials < tut_backup.sql

+FOR UTF8

 [mysql]
 default-character-set=utf8